 Dr. Benjamin Philosophe is the surgical director of the Johns Hopkins Comprehensive Transplant Center.
 He also serves as the lead transplant surgeon at Sibley Memorial Hospital’s Hepatology Multidisciplinary Center.

 Dr. Philosophe was the first physician to perform robotic total right and total left hepatic resections in the state of Maryland.
 He has expanded the application of minimally invasive surgical approaches to other hepatobiliary diseases and has improved outcomes and reduced effects of surgery on these patients.
 Dr. Philosophe practices out of The Johns Hopkins Hospital in Baltimore, Md., as well as Johns Hopkins Community Physician locations in Bethesda, Md. and Lutherville, Md.
-He is also affiliated with Suburban Hospital and Howard County General Hospital.
+He is also affiliated with Suburban Hospital and Johns Hopkins Howard County Medical Center.

 Dr. Philosophe has a wide range of expertise, including cirrhosis; hepatic surgery, hepatitis, hepatobiliary conditions and surgeries; biliary tract surgery and hepatopancreatobiliary surgery; laparoscopic surgeries; vascular surgery; and robotic surgeries.
 He also has an expertise in various kinds of transplant surgeries, such as kidney, live donor liver, liver and pancreas, as well as various kinds of cancer, such as bile duct, gallbladder, hepatocellular, liver and pancreatic.